 Legally, it is the non-payment of the dishonored cheque within fifteen days from the receipt of the notice that constitutes an offense.
 Issuing of a cheque and its dishonor is not an offense.
 The offense is when the drawer receives a notice from the payee and he fails to pay the dishonored cheque amount within the grace period of 15 days that constitute an offense.

 Notice against cheque bounce explained:

 Section 2(d) of the Code defines “complaint”.
-According to this definition, complaint means any allegation made orally or in writing to a Magistrate with a view to taking his action against a person who has committed an offence.
-Commission of an offence is a sine qua non for filing a complaint and for taking cognizance of such offence.
+According to this definition, complaint means any allegation made orally or in writing to a Magistrate with a view to taking his action against a person who has committed an offense.
+Commission of an offense is a sine qua non for filing a complaint and for taking cognizance of such offense.

 Period of filing of complaint after Notice against cheque bounce:

 A bare and simple reading of the provision contained in clause (c) of the proviso makes it clear that no complaint can be filed for an offense under Section 138 of the NI Act unless the period of 15 days has elapsed.
 Any complaint filed before the expiry of 15 days from the date on which the notice against cheque bounce explained has been served on the drawer/accused is no complaint at all in the eye of the law.

 It is not the question of prematurity of the complaint where it is filed before the expiry of 15 days from the date on which notice has been served on him, it is no complaint at all under law.

 Merely because at the time of taking cognizance by the court, the period of 15 days has expired from the date of issuance of notice against cheque bounce has been served on the drawer/accused, the court is not clothed with the jurisdiction to take cognizance of an offense under Section 138 on a complaint filed before the expiry of 15 days from the date of receipt of notice by the drawer of the cheque.